seanmorris/libtuple/README.md

-# libtuple.js
+# libtuple

-*Memory-efficient tuple implementation in 2.2kB*
+*Memory-efficient tuple implementation in 2.5kB*

 ### Install with NPM